akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 1. Go to your product form
 1. Scroll down towards the asset collection attribute
-1. Click on `Manage assets` to access to the asset picker and the basket
+1. Click on `Manage assets` to access the asset picker and the basket
 1. Pick the assets you want to link to your product, and save.

 ![basket](../img/basket.png)

-### Upload assets directly from the asset collection
+### Upload assets directly from the product form

 From the 2.3 version, you can upload assets directly from the Asset collection in the Product Form.
 You don't need to quit the product form anymore.

-1. Click on the new button `Upload assets` in the asset collection, then you will retrieve the mass upload screen.
+1. Click on the new button `Upload assets` in the asset collection, then you will find the mass upload screen.
-1. Drag and drop your files or click on the image to chose your assets on your browser.
+1. Drag and drop your files or click on the image to chose assets on your browser.
 1. Click on `Upload`.
 1. Then click on `Import`.
-1. You may will have to wait a bit while the asset import.
+1. You may have to wait a bit while the asset import.
 Refresh the page when you receive the notification, and you will see assets linked to your product in the asset collection.

 ::: tips
-You can retrieve those assets in the Assets part of your PIM.
+You can find those assets in the Assets part of your PIM.
 :::

 ### Order assets in the asset collection